 11. EDUCATION AND LEADERSHIP

 We confess that we have sometimes pursued church growth at the expense of church depth, and divorced evangelism from Christian nurture.
 We also acknowledge that some of our missions have been too slow to equip and encourage national leaders to assume their rightful responsibilities.
 Yet we are committed to indigenous principles, and long that every church will have national leaders who manifest a Christian style of leadership in terms not of domination but of service.
-We recognise that there is a great need to improve theological education, especially for church leaders.
-In every nation and culture there should be an effective training programme for pastors and laity in doctrine, discipleship, evangelism, nurture and service.
-Such training programmes should not rely on any stereotyped methodology but should be developed by creative local initiatives according to biblical standards.
+We recognize that there is a great need to improve theological education, especially for church leaders.
+In every nation and culture, there should be an effective training program for pastors and laity in doctrine, discipleship, evangelism, nurture and service.
+Such training programs should not rely on any stereotyped methodology but should be developed by creative local initiatives according to biblical standards.

 (Col. I:27,28; Acts 14:23; Tit.
 1:5,9; Mark 10:42-45; Eph.
 4:11,12)